- The Avast high CPU usage is a serious problem as it can go as far as to halt your system.

 4. Repair the Avast program

-- Here, search for Control Panel and launch it from the results.
+- Type control panel in Windows search and open Control Panel from the results.

 - Switch to the Category view of Control Panel by selecting it from the top right-hand corner, and then select Uninstall a Program in the Programs category.

 - Scroll down this list and locate Avast.
 Right-click on the Avast program and hit Change.

 - Next, you will see the Avast uninstallation wizard screen showing three options – Update, Repair, and Modify.
 Select Repair and hit Next.

 - Follow through with the wizard, and at the end, Avast will restart with the Avast high CPU usage fixed.